MicrosoftDocs/minecraft-creator/creator/TestDocs/GameTestBuildYourFirstGameTest.md

 ## What's in a GameTest?

-A GameTest is a miniature environment along with a set of starting conditions; such as a set of mobs or items.
+A GameTest is a miniature environment along with a set of starting conditions, such as a set of mobs or items.
 After that environment plays out in the Minecraft world for a little while, you can run conditional code to evaluate that your expectations were met.

 Building sets of GameTests requires building out your GameTests via a Behavior Pack, and writing some simple JavaScript code.